hpcaitech/ColossalAI-Examples/image/resnet/README.md

 ## Run single-GPU training

 We provide two examples of training resnet 18 on the CIFAR10 dataset.
+You can choose other ResNet models in `resnet.py` as well.
 You can change the value of `nproc_per_node` to adjust the number of GPUs used for training.
 When the `nproc_per_node` is changed, you may need to adjust the learning rate and batch size in the `config.py` accordingly.
 Normally we follow the rule of linear scaling, which is `new_global_batch_size / new_learning_rate = old_global_batch_size / old_learning rate`.